Axlotos/Kuan/README.md

 Kuan is Linux-like meaning it's inspired by Linux but is not built off of Linux.
 Kuan is open source like Linux, once it's a real kernel the filesystem will be similar and how you run system calls will be the same.

-Currently, Kuan just makes the first 2 rows of pixels blue but I will make it a real kernel later.
+Currently, Kuan just makes the first 2 rows of pixels purple and draws some rectangles but I will make it a real kernel later.

 ## Future projects with Kuan